0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 1. To request funds from the faucet navigate to the following website: [Miden faucet website](https://testnet.miden.io/).

-2. Copy the **Account ID** printed by the `miden-client account -l` command in the previous step.
+2. Copy the **Account ID** printed by the `miden account -l` command in the previous step.
+Feel free to change the amount of tokens to issue.

-3. Paste this id into the **Request test POL tokens** input field on the faucet website and click **Send me 333 tokens!**.
+3. Paste this ID into the **Request test tokens** input field on the faucet website and click **Send Private Note**.

+!!! tip
+      You can also click **Send Public Note**.
+If you do this, the note's details will be public and you will not need to download and import it, so you can skip to [Sync the client](#sync-the-client).

 4. After a few seconds your browser should download - or prompt you to download - a file called `note.mno` (mno = Miden note).
-This private note contains the funds the faucet sent to your address.
+It contains the funds the faucet sent to your address.

 5. Save this file on your computer, you will need it for the next step.